 Lynn is a Licensed Clinical Social Worker, and certified in School Social Work and the Seven Challenges model of treatment.
 Lynn earned her Master’s of Social Work degree at Springfield College and Bachelor’s degree in Social Work and Criminal Justice at Central Connecticut State University.
 She completed several years of internships and employment within the school setting in both New Britain and West Hartford, CT districts.
 Lynn worked as an intensive in-home family therapist at Wheeler Clinic for the Multi-Systemic Therapy program (Court Support Services Division), where she worked with families of youth who were involved with the court system in order to improve client performance at school and home, by developing contingency plans to address client’s negative behaviors and substance abuse, as well as family communication.

 Prior to coming to Turnbridge, Lynn worked as a lead clinician at Rushford at Stonegate, a residential treatment center for adolescent males in Durham, CT.
 She provided intensive individual, family, group therapy, and crisis management services.
-Lynn also works at a private practice on the weekends providing individual, couples, and family therapy for adults and children at Stokes Counseling Services in Naugatuck, CT.

-Jack Britton is a Licensend Professional Counselor and a Licensed Alcohol and Drug Counselor.
+Jack Britton is a Licensed Professional Counselor and a Licensed Alcohol and Drug Counselor.
 After receiving a master's degree in accounting from Southern Methodist University and having worked in that field, Jack decided to change careers and entered the helping profession through earning a master's degree from Hazelden Betty Ford Graduate School.

 Prior to Turnbridge, Jack worked as a Licensed Professional Counselor in Texas, first in Lubbock and later in Austin.
 Since 2010, in both inpatient and outpatient programs Jack has engaged with young adults struggling with substance use disorders and mental health challenges.